-Taking time out to relax is really important during this time.
-Here are some ideas – try them out and see what works for you.
+Taking time out to relax is important, especially while you’re waiting for your operation to go ahead.
+Here are some relaxation ideas – why not try them out and see what works for you?

-- Learning some breathing techniques can be really helpful now, as well as giving you a good tool to use later on, to reduce anxiety around the time you’re having your procedure.
-Focus on taking deeper, longer breaths – try counting as you breathe in and out, and take note of your stomach rising and falling.
+- Breathing techniques can be a helpful way of reducing stress and anxiety.
+And if you can learn them now, you can also put them to use around the time you’re having surgery.
+Focus on taking deeper, longer breaths.
+Try counting as you breathe in and out and take note of your tummy rising and falling.

 - Another relaxation technique you can practise is something known as progressive muscle relaxation.
 This involves tensing and relaxing different muscle groups in turn.

 - Think about how you can build mindfulness into your day-to-day life.
-Mindfulness means learning how to focus on the present moment.
+Mindfulness means learning how to focus on the present moment and accepting your feelings without judgement.
 It can help you to feel more self-aware, and in control of your thoughts and feelings.
-It might mean taking time to notice the trees, flowers and plants in your garden or the park, or really focusing on the music you’re listening to.
+It might mean taking time to notice the trees, flowers and plants in your garden or the park.
+Or really focusing on the music you’re listening to.

 - Build these relaxation strategies into your bedtime routine.
-Feeling worried and anxious can affect how well you sleep; but lack of sleep in turn can also make you feel low.
-Getting into a good sleep routine will really help your mental health.
+Feeling worried and anxious can affect how well you sleep, but lack of sleep can, in turn, also make you feel low.
+Getting into a good sleep routine and sleeping well will help your mental health.

-Finally, making sure you’re well prepared for your operation will help you to feel ready once it is able to be rescheduled.
-If you have any choices to make about the operation, such as what type of anaesthetic you want to have for instance, you could use this additional time to review your options.
+Finally, making sure you’re well prepared for your operation will help you to feel ready once it’s rescheduled.
+If you have any choices to make, such as what type of anaesthetic you want to have, you could use this time to review your options.
 Are there any practical tasks you need to do to prepare for your surgery?
-Some procedures allow you to play music – maybe you could work on putting together a playlist or finding a podcast you want to listen to.
+Some procedures allow you to play music – maybe you could put together a playlist or find a podcast you want to listen to.
 The Royal College of Anaesthetists has some great information on what practical things you can do to prepare for surgery.

-Although the timing of your operation might be out of your hands, being as informed as possible about your options and the surgery itself can help you to feel in control.
-Stay in touch with your doctor and ask about any other treatments that may be possible while you wait for surgery, or for any specific advice they have on keeping healthy.
+Don’t forget that your operation will be rearranged – it’s not been cancelled.
+Although the timing might be out of your hands, being informed about your options and the surgery itself can help you to feel in control.
+Stay in touch with your doctor and ask about other treatments that may be possible while you wait for surgery.
+You could also ask if they have any specific advice on keeping healthy.